At SCTG, we offer counterintuitive advice at the start of all cloud discussions: forget about the technology.

 Outline the process and get a copy into the hands of everyone involved in the migration, so they’re all working from the same page.

-Whether they take the form of meetings, calls or emails, set up a systematic way to keep everyone informed and a space for people to voice potential problems as they arise.
+Whether they take the form of meetings, calls or emails, set up a systematic way to keep everyone informed and

 Why it’s important to include every department in your cloud plans